isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-output-generation.md

 ### Setup custom rewriter with Experience Manager Guides

-Experience Manager Guides has a custom sling [**rewriter**](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html) module for handling cross-map links (modify the links generated in case of cross-maps).
+Experience Manager Guides has a custom sling [**rewriter**](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html) module for handling the links generated in case of cross-maps (links between the topics of two different maps).

-If you have another custom sling rewriter in your codebase,  use an `order` value greater than 50, as Experience Manager Guides sling rewriter uses `order` 50.
+If you have another custom sling rewriter in your codebase,  use an `'order'` value greater than 50, as Experience Manager Guides sling rewriter uses `'order'` 50.
 To override this, you need a value >50 .
 For more details, view [Output Rewriting Pipelines](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html).

 ## Use metadata in publishing output through DITA-OT {#id191LF0U0TY4}